drewgrif/jagmkdocs/docs/homelab/plex.md

 tags:
     - plex
     - software
+    - homelab
+    - installation
 ---
-# Plex Media Server Installation on Headless Debian
+# Plex Media Server

 ## Introduction

-This guide assumes you are starting with a headless Debian server.
-It provides step-by-step instructions for installing Plex Media Server, including optional enhancements and handling repository keys.
+**This guide assumes you are starting with a headless Debian server.** It provides step-by-step instructions for installing Plex Media Server, including optional enhancements and handling repository keys.

 ## Installation Steps